kgoess/dance-scheduler/README.md

 ./views/index.tt
 #...etc.

-# lib contains the perl modules, they get installed to
+# lib contains the perl modules, they get installed
-# /var/lib/dance-scheduler/lib/perl5
+# to /var/lib/dance-scheduler/lib/perl5
 ./lib/

-# this is the main module and has all the url routes defined.
+# this is the main module and is where all the url routes are defined.
 It's the
 # "Controller" in MVC
 ./lib/bacds/Scheduler.pm